 Facts about Ajanta caves

 It is assumed that a couple of Buddhist priests contributed a considerable measure of vitality at the Ajanta caves in the midst of the tempests as they were disallowed from going in the midst of that particular time.
 This was the time when the priests put their inventiveness and time to use and painted the dividers of the caves.

-Beside the stunning painting and models, there were similarly enormous Buddhist hills like stupas collected, massive sections complicatedly quick and dirty carvings on the rooftops and dividers influenced immense news, to know as the Ajanta caves as the status of a heritage site.
+Besides the stunning painting and models, there were similarly enormous Buddhist hills like stupas collected, massive sections of complicatedly quick and dirty carvings on the rooftops and dividers influenced immense news, to know the Ajanta caves as the status of a heritage site.

 The Ajanta Caves are located in the Aurangabad district of Maharashtra, India.
 To reach the caves, one can follow these modes of transportation:

 - By Air: The nearest airport is Aurangabad Airport, which is well-connected to major cities in India.
 From the airport, one can take a taxi to reach the caves.

 - By Train: The nearest railway station is Aurangabad Railway Station, which is well-connected to major cities in India.
 From the railway station, one can take a taxi to reach the caves.

 - By Bus: Buses from Aurangabad to the Ajanta Caves are available, and the journey takes around 2-3 hours.
 One can also take a taxi or hire a car for the journey.

 The best time to visit the Ajanta Caves is from October to March when the weather is pleasant, and the temperature is moderate.
 During this time, the temperature ranges from 10°C to 30°C, making it ideal for sightseeing and exploring the caves.
 The monsoon season (July to September) should be avoided as the caves tend to get flooded, making it difficult to visit.
 The summer months (April to June) can get quite hot, with temperatures reaching up to 40°C, so it may not be the most comfortable time to visit.